BitCurator/bc_to_aspace_toolkit/README.md

 You should now see the unpublished **ossarcflow_repository** listed in your ArchivesSpace console (assuming you are logged in).

-## Documentation, help, and other information

-Additional in-progress documentation at: https://docs.google.com/document/d/1-pU__nBYSgjHhfcxYhQLdci9rxSgo1XiXpLEFgQSkCE

 ## License(s)

 Unless otherwise indicated, software items in this repository are distributed under the terms of the GNU General Public License v3.0.
 See the LICENSE file for additional details.

 ## Development Team and Support

 Product of the OSSArcFlow research team.
+Legacy documentation can be found at https://docs.google.com/document/d/1-pU__nBYSgjHhfcxYhQLdci9rxSgo1XiXpLEFgQSkCE.